-I think that the high trail MTB concept is really a marketing device to allow the use of shorter stems and keep wheelbase dimensions smaller.
-The marketing folks can show less scary wheelbase numbers but keep the ‘kewl’ looking stem.
+I think that the high trail MTB concept is really a marketing device that claims to solve a problem to sell more product.
+It allows the use of shorter stems and keep wheelbase dimensions smaller.
+The marketing folks can show less scary wheelbase numbers for the roadies and the old but keep the ‘kewl’ looking stem.
 As we all know, this kind of thinking is at the heart of the bicycle industry and sales keep it going.
 Outside of this, it’s really hard to justify.

 Remember when Trek and RockShox fucked up the first round of 29er chassis forks with a 39mm offset instead of a 51mm offset?
-Somebody didn’t know about bike design and screwed up bad and they were stuck with lame molds.
+It seems everyone has forgotten.
+More than a few people at both companies didn’t know about bike design and screwed up bad and they were stuck with lame molds.
+Fox later just copied what others were doing.
 We were stuck with these things for almost 10 years.
 Did anyone say it was better?
 No. Did anyone really notice?
 No. Trail has been growing astronomically for years and nobody has noticed until now that the marketing department got on it.

 If we are to believe that the move is being made for a reason other than marketing, the goal is then for even more stable straight line bikes on smooth surfaces.
 Turnkey confidence for the average rider to gain confidence on gentle flowing trail, this due to the greater castor effect of the system.
 Simple enough.

-There will also be increased flopping forces as the bike leans over in corners.
+There will also be increased flopping forces as the bike leans over in corners making for more understeer.
 The top of the wheel swing is in the range of 4mm (10%) higher than with low trail.
-This may contribute to more (over) steer than would otherwise be typical.

 Here’s the deeper problem with high trail MTB, IT MAKES BIKES FIT WORSE.
 Looking at the examples below, keeping front center (or wheelbase) fixed, the ‘reach’ of the frame grows inversely proportional to the change in offset.
 Reduce the offset and the reach is extended.
 Since a well fit mountain bike (for most normal sized people and shorter) is using the shortest stem possible with as forward a cockpit as manageable to maximize front center, reducing the offset means a corresponding decrease in front center.
 Thus, high trail MTB runs entirely contrary to where modern geometry is going.
 To explore this more, let’s say you think that I’m wrong; that front centers don’t need to be maximized.
 Ok.
 So we look at a bike with a shorter front center and match that on both offset options, the bike with the low trail has more (10mm) cockpit adjustment rearward.
 That’s a huge value for setting the bike up for shuttle runs or downhill days.
 If you think that 9% more trail is more useful than a 10mm shorter stem when sessioning gravity, you’re drunk.
 Having a bike with value in a variety of settings is a real value to most people.